Tyrrrz/YoutubeExplode/YoutubeExplode.Converter/Readme.md

 await youtube.Videos.DownloadAsync(videoUrl, "video.mp4");
 ```

-Under the hood, this resolves the video's media streams, downloads the best candidates based on format, bitrate, framerate, and quality, and muxes them together into a single file.
+Internally, this resolves the video's media streams, downloads the best candidates based on format, bitrate, framerate, and quality, and muxes them together into a single file.

 > **Note**:
 > If the specified output format is a known audio-only container (e.g. `mp3` or `ogg`) then only the audio stream is downloaded.